 Understanding the Link

 It is well-established that cancer patients are at a higher risk of developing venous thromboembolism (VTE), which includes deep vein thrombosis and pulmonary embolism.
 The reasons behind this increased risk involve a combination of factors such as the cancer itself, treatments like chemotherapy, and reduced mobility.
-The recent research elucidates how cancer cells can activate coagulation pathways, leading to an enhanced blood clot risk.
+Recent research elucidates how cancer cells can activate coagulation pathways, leading to an enhanced blood clot risk.

 New Findings